"Ring of Fire" Annular Solar Eclipse 2021: Date, Time and Key Facts about Surya Grahan

 What is Solar Eclipse?

-The Moon orbits the Earth at an angle approximately 5 degrees relative to the Earth-Sun plane then the Moon crosses the orbital plane of the Earth only twice a year.
+The Moon orbits the Earth at an angle approximately 5 degrees relative to the Earth-Sun plane and it crosses the orbital plane of the Earth only twice a year.
 These times are known as eclipse seasons because at this time only eclipses occur.
-For the formation of an eclipse, it is necessary that Moon must be in the correct phase and that too during an eclipse season.
+For the formation of an eclipse, Moon must be in the correct phase, and that too during an eclipse season.
 Let us tell you that, for Solar Eclipse, it must be a New Moon.
 This condition makes solar eclipse relatively rare to occur.

 A Total Solar Eclipse occurs when two events at the same time happen.

-The first event is a New Moon.
-At this phase: the Moon occurs when the Sun is almost directly behind the Moon and we see only a silver of the Sun's light reflected by the Moon.
+The first event is the New Moon.
+At this phase: the Moon occurs when the Sun is almost directly behind the Moon and we see only a sliver of the Sun's light reflected by the Moon.
 During this time the Moon and the Sun appear close together.

-The Second event: It is necessary that the Moon must be in the right position, directly in the line of sight between the Earth and the Sun.
+The Second event: Moon must be in the right position, directly in the line of sight between the Earth and the Sun.
 These two events occur at the same time about once every year and a half.

 Types of Solar Eclipse

-The shadow of the Moon has two parts: a central region known as umbra and another region is known as penumbra.
-Depending upon which part of the shadow passes you, three types of solar eclipses visible to you namely:
+The shadow of the Moon has two parts: a central region known as the umbra and another region is known as the penumbra.
+Depending upon which part of the shadow passes, three types of solar eclipses visible to you namely:

 - Total Solar Eclipse: In this, the entire central portion of the Sun is blocked out.